Medical Assisting (D.A.S.)

 Twenty students are accepted to begin clinical courses each fall term.
 Up to half are chosen by a merit application, and the others are chosen by their priority date, which is either the date of application to Piedmont Technical College or, if a student’s initial major was not MED, the date of the major change to MED.

 MED courses are offered in the day on the Greenwood campus.
-An externship in a medical office is required during the summer semester -- Mondays, Wednesdays and Fridays from 8 a.m. to 4:30 p.m. including lunch break, 22.5 hours per week.
-Students need to be aware that the externship experience is required for program completion and that transportation to and from medical offices (in the seven counties served by PTC) is the student's responsibility.
+A practicum in a medical office is required during the summer semester -- Mondays, Wednesdays and Fridays from 8 a.m. to 4:30 p.m. including lunch break, 22.5 hours per week.
+Students need to be aware that the practicum experience is required for program completion and that transportation to and from medical offices (in the seven counties served by PTC) is the student's responsibility.

 A minimum 2.0 GPA is required for progression once accepted into the Medical Assisting program.
 Students will only have one opportunity to repeat a failed or withdrawn semester.
 Two failed or withdrawn semesters will make the student ineligible to continue in the program.